Cosylab/autoparamDriver/docs/source/tutorial.rst

       }
   };

-Notice that we imported the :cpp:namespace:`Autoparam::Convenience` namespace, which provides several often-needed symbols, such as ``DeviceAddress`` or ``Array``.
+Notice that we imported the :cpp:any:`Autoparam::Convenience` namespace, which provides several often-needed symbols, such as ``DeviceAddress`` or ``Array``.